CrypTorch: PyTorch-based Auto-tuning Compiler for Machine Learning with Multi-party Computation: Background

-This paper follows the typical threat model of MPC-based ML frameworks like CrypTen, although many parts of the design (except for the backend) are agnostic to a particular threat model.
-Specifically, we protect only data values, not tensor shapes, model architecture, or the compute pattern.
-We assume the parties do not collude, which is a standard assumption, and the parties are semi-honest (\emph{i.e.}, they will follow the protocol faithfully).
-We reuse low-level MPC protocols and kernel designs from existing literature and build atop them, assuming they are secure.
+\emph{\textbf{Threat Model.}} This paper follows the typical threat model of MPC-based ML frameworks such as CrypTen~\cite{crypten}, but many aspects of the design (\emph{e.g.}, auto-tuning) are largely threat-model-agnostic.
+We protect only data values, not tensor shapes, model architecture, or the compute pattern. {We assume the parties are semi-honest (\emph{i.e.}, they will follow the protocol faithfully) and do not collude, which are commonly assumed in MPC works.} We reuse low-level MPC protocols and kernel designs from the existing literature and build on them, assuming they are secure.

-\subsubsection{Comparison to general MPC compilers}
+\subsubsection{Comparison to General MPC Compilers}

-General-purpose MPC compilers~\cite{silph, sok_mpc_compiler, emptoolkit, oblivc, oblivm, tinygarble, wysteria, sharemind, picco, aby, aby3, frigate, cbmc_gc, mp_spdz} are a well-studied field with a rich history.
-These compilers differ from frameworks specific to MPC-based ML in that their goal is to compile an arbitrary program into an MPC program.
-These compilers usually target a smaller program (\emph{e.g.}, a particular function) and cannot be scaled to a large program, \emph{e.g.,} full Transformer inference code.
-MPC-based ML frameworks make higher-level, ML-specific decisions and can better scale to larger ML programs.
-The two are orthogonal, and general MPC compilers can be used to implement the lower-level MPC kernels used by MPC-based ML frameworks.
+General-purpose MPC compilers~\cite{silph, sok_mpc_compiler, emptoolkit, oblivc, oblivm, tinygarble, wysteria, sharemind, picco, aby, aby3, frigate, cbmc_gc, mp_spdz} differ from frameworks specific to MPC-based ML in that they target an arbitrary (non-ML) program.
+These compilers usually target a smaller program (\emph{e.g.}, a function) and cannot be scaled to a large program, \emph{e.g.,} full Transformer inference code.
+MPC-based ML frameworks make higher-level, ML-specific optimizations and can better scale to larger ML programs. {The two are orthogonal, and MPC-based ML frameworks can use general MPC compilers to implement their lower-level MPC kernels}